Subject leader: Mrs Handford

-Cursive script is taught beginning when our children are ready to learn this skill.
+We follow the Penpals scheme of writing from Reception through to Year 6.
 We have consistently high expectations of handwriting and presentation across all areas of learning.
 Our children take pride in their learning and recognise the need to write carefully and clearly so that it can be celebrated by everyone.
+Please read our Handwriting Policy for more information.

-As a result of our intent and implementation, we have a school community of enthusiastic readers and writers who can recognise their progress, are confident enough to take risks within their learning and enjoy nothing more than celebrating their reading and writing skills and achievements.
+As a result, we have a school community of enthusiastic readers and writers who can recognise their progress, are confident enough to take risks within their learning and enjoy nothing more than celebrating their reading and writing skills and achievements.